bgalmes-robotbas/django4-js-urls/README.rst

 Installation
 ============

-To install Django-js-urls, please use pip_ (or pipenv_) as follows:
+To install Django4-js-urls, please use pip_ (or pipenv_) as follows:

 .. code-block:: shell

-    $ pip install django-js-urls
+    $ pip install django4-js-urls

 Once installed you just need to add ``js_urls`` to ``INSTALLED_APPS`` in your project's settings
 module: